OffchainLabs/l1-l3-teleport-contracts/README.md

 1. User approves `Teleporter` to spend TOKEN
 2. User calls `Teleporter.teleport`:
-    1. Computes the single use `L2Forwarder` address
+    1. Computes the personal `L2Forwarder` address
     2. Sends tokens over the bridge to the `L2Forwarder`.
 Send extra `msg.value` by overestimating submission cost.
     3. Creates a retryable to call `L2ForwarderFactory.callForwarder`
 3. Retryable 1 is redeemed: tokens and ETH land in the `L2Forwarder` address (which may or may not be a contract yet)